Viroqua Farmers Market Vendor Guidelines & Application

 - The vendor must understand that the Market Management team is empowered to interpret and enforce the existing market rules and to approve or disapprove products.

 - The vendor must follow all of the Market Rules.
 3 violations (oral, written, dismissal) will result in loss of vending privileges or suspension from the Market, as per Market Coordinator discretion.
 Fees will not be refunded to any vendor who is suspended or loses vending privileges.

 - A vendor with a reserved space must be in their space by 7:30 a.m on Saturday.
 All spaces not occupied by 7:30 a.m. will become available for daily vendors.
-A vendor who is not planning on using their space on any given week should contact the Market Coordinator at (608) 637-2575 or email: email@example.com, preferably 24 hours in advance.
+A vendor who is not planning on using their space on any given week should contact the Market Coordinator at (608) 637-2575 at least 24 hours in advance.

 - All vendors, with or without reserved spaces, are not allowed to drive their motor vehicles into any given slot after 7:30 a.m.
 Driving a motor vehicle through the Market after the market has already begun is disruptive to the flow of the Market and creates a safety hazard.
 Vendors who arrive late may carry their items into their appointed space on foot.
 Vendors may not drive their vehicle in or out of the market from 7:30 a.m. to 12:30 p.m.
 If a vendor sells out early, they may carry their items out of their space, but may not move their vehicle until market is over.

 - All seasonal vendors are expected to attend (18) of the Summer Viroqua Farmers Market Saturdays.
 If for some reason they are unable to attend at least the expected number, and have not contacted the Market Coordinator before the end of the season, they may lose the opportunity for a reserved space the following year.

 - Vendors must clean up their sales area completely before leaving.